mattermost-community/mattermost-plugin-welcomebot/README.md

     - **ActionName**: Sets the action name used by the plugin to identify which action is taken by a user.
     - **ActionSuccessfulMessage**: Message posted after the user takes this action and joins the specified channels.
     - **ChannelsAddedTo**: List of channel names the user is added to.
 Must be the channel handle used in the URL, in lowercase.
 For example, in the following URL the **channel name** value is `my-channel`: https://example.com/my-team/channels/my-channel
+- **GlobalWelcomeMessage**: The welcome message to send globally to a new user from the Welcome Bot.
+Adding this field will ignore the `TeamName`, `Message`, `AttachmentMessage` and `Actions` fields in the config to post a global message, irrespective of the team the user is part of.

 The preview of the configured messages, as well as the creation of a channel welcome message, can be done via bot commands:
 * `/welcomebot help` - Displays usage information.